etcd-io/bbolt/README.md

 * [DVID](https://github.com/janelia-flyem/dvid) - Added Bolt as optional storage engine and testing it against Basho-tuned leveldb.
 * [dcrwallet](https://github.com/decred/dcrwallet) - A wallet for the Decred cryptocurrency.
 * [drive](https://github.com/odeke-em/drive) - drive is an unofficial Google Drive command line client for \*NIX operating systems.
+* [ebolt](https://github.com/kimbbakar/ebolt) - A bbolt wrapper with support of key expiry.
 * [event-shuttle](https://github.com/sclasen/event-shuttle) - A Unix system service to collect and reliably deliver messages to Kafka.
 * [Freehold](http://tshannon.bitbucket.org/freehold/) - An open, secure, and lightweight platform for your files and data.
 * [Go Report Card](https://goreportcard.com/) - Go code quality report cards as a (free and open source) service.